n22l/n22l/README.md

   Created a time-based game with deep narrative and technical challenges, focusing on strategic gameplay before an impending event.

 ## 🏆 Honors & Recognitions:
-- **Lightning Talk – WiCyS 2025**
-  Delivered a lightning talk at the Women in Cybersecurity 2025 conference, exploring the role of cybersecurity journalism in crisis response, public perception, and industry collaboration.
+- **Lightning Talk – WiCyS 2025**: Delivered a lightning talk at the Women in Cybersecurity 2025 conference, exploring the role of cybersecurity journalism in crisis response, public perception, and industry collaboration.
 - **WiCyS Security Training Scholarship**
   *Issued by WiCyS and SANS Institute · September 2024*
-- **Cited in Deloitte's 2024 Investment Management Outlook and 2023 FSI Predictions Report**
-  My article on quantum computing, titled **‘Harvest Now, Decrypt Later’ Concern Boosts Quantum Security Awareness**, was referenced in Deloitte's 2024 Investment Management Outlook report and 2023 FSI Predictions Report.
-The piece highlights the growing concern over quantum security threats and the critical need for organizations to invest in quantum-safe encryption.
+- **Cited in Deloitte's 2024 Investment Management Outlook and 2023 FSI Predictions Report**: My article on quantum computing, titled "‘Harvest Now, Decrypt Later’ Concern Boosts Quantum Security Awareness," was referenced in Deloitte's 2024 Investment Management Outlook report and 2023 FSI Predictions Report.